-Having your child begin his or her university career can be a stressful experience for parents, especially if your son or daughter hasn't lived away from home before.
-During this important time of transition for the family, many parents put their own feelings and reactions on hold while helping their child prepare for university life.
-Attending to your own emotional needs, however, as well as your child's, will go a long way toward helping everyone feel comfortable with the challenges that going to college represents.
+Having your student begin their university career can be a stressful experience for parents, especially if your student hasn't lived away from home before.
+During this important time of transition for the family, many parents put their own feelings and reactions on hold while helping their student prepare for university life.
+Attending to your own emotional needs, however, as well as your student's, will go a long way toward helping everyone feel comfortable with the challenges that going to college represents.

-Read below to find some coping strategies and "food for thought" that might help you over the next few months.
+Read below to find some strategies and ideas that might help you over the next few months.

 Coping Strategies & "Food for Thought"

-- Recognize that feelings of ambivalence about your child's leaving home are normal.
+- Recognize that feelings of ambivalence about your student leaving home are normal.

 - Allow yourself to feel whatever emotions come up.

 There is little benefit in pretending that you don't feel sad, guilty, relieved, apprehensive, or whatever feelings you do have, while your student is getting ready to come to the University.
 You probably aren't fooling anyone by trying to hide your reactions; a healthier approach is to talk about them-with your family, friends, clergy, or whoever is a source of support for you.